What Jack Smith Didn’t Say about the January 6 Investigation

 We know from the immunity appendix that Jack Smith had productive follow-up interviews with Bill Barr, Ronna McDaniel, and Jason Miller, among others, to say nothing about more extensive cooperation with Eric Herschmann and Mike Pence’s privilege-waived interview(s).

-But because prosecutors had to validate what J6C did, that work could not start until J6C released transcripts in December 2022, after a 3-7 month delay.
+But validating what J6C did could not start until J6C released transcripts in December 2022, after a 3-7 month delay.

 The timeline below reflects the delay, from April to December 2022, in getting J6C transcripts (in part for good reasons; once DOJ got them, they were going to have to share with all January 6 defendants).
 The important delay, however, came in June, when prosecutors realized they had pending events, most obviously the Proud Boys trial, which for discovery reasons and to validate their most important cooperating witness, Jeremy Bertino, they needed to delay (and did, from August to December 2022) until those transcripts were released.
 At that point they believed those transcripts would come out in early September, which is what drove their trial schedule; but they didn’t come out until December.

 This post and this post describes the predictable damage that that delay did to the Proud Boys case (which guilty verdict would be necessary to implicate Trump in insurrection).
-This post describes how prosecutors were able to use J6C transcripts that were done by June 2022 to identify the single most direct ask from Trump via Rudy Giuliani to overturn votes (one which likely relied on having exploited Rudy’s phone); again, that clarification was delayed by 6 months.
-If you want to complain about delays — and there was definitely a delay from February to May 2022 when (per that famous WaPo story) FBI resisted that prong of the investigation — then you need to complain as well about the J6C delay of the same length.
+This post describes how prosecutors were able to use J6C transcripts that were done by June 2022 to identify the single most direct ask from Trump via Rudy Giuliani to overturn votes (one which likely relied on having exploited Rudy’s phone).
+Again, that clarification was delayed by 6 months.
+If you want to complain about delays — and there definitely appears to have been a delay from February to May 2022 when (per that famous WaPo story) FBI resisted that prong of the investigation — then you need to complain as well about the J6C delay of the same length.

 Barring Mitch McConnell or John Roberts doing the right thing, this battle was lost politically.
 And no amount of second guessing strategic decisions that ended up being auspicious given SCOTUS’ subsequent rewriting of the Constitution can change that.
 Indeed, the second guessing distracts from effective efforts to minimize Trump’s damage going forward.